Contents: Examination ⇓ Replacement ⇓

 Examination

-1. The coolant temperature sensor is a thermistor that changes its resistance depending on temperature.
+1. The coolant temperature sensor is a thermistor that changes its resistance depending on the temperature.
 When the resistance of the thermistor changes, the value of the voltage removed from it also changes.
 As the temperature decreases, the resistance of the sensor increases, and as the temperature increases, it decreases.

 Replacement